Think of it as “travel insurance”

 - Create 10 DIY herbal remedies that cover common health issues you find when traveling

 - Discover the one grocery store herb you need to prevent vomiting, travel sickness, menstrual cramps, and sore throat

 - Find out how to create a traditional earache remedy using just 3 ingredients

 - Discover how to ease a sunburn and prevent skin cancer with this common, easy to find herb that might already be waiting for you in your hotel room.

 - Learn which common plant to use to stop bleeding, bruising, and even nose bleeds fast.

 - Learn how to craft an effective, travel poultice for spider bites, tick bites, boils, and skin infections.

-All of these remedies fit nicely in a vehicle first aid kit, a camp first aid box, and can also make it through most airport security without a problem.
+All of these remedies fit nicely in a vehicle first aid kit, a camp first aid box, a makeup bag, and can also make it through most airport security without a problem.

 How long does the course take?